 - Fellows receive a monthly stipend in the amount of $2,400.
 The Fellow's basic stipend is augmented by an additional $500 (prorated) each month during the practicum.
 For more info. please refer to the 'Fellowship Benefits' section in the NFGFP program information on this site.

 - Do I need to be in school for my Ph.D.?

 - Yes, all fellows must be entering a doctoral program or currently pursuing a Ph.D. to participate in the Nuclear Forensics Graduate Fellowship Program.

 - The program is open to all individuals who will be entering graduate students or who are currently enrolled in a qualified course of study (see technical areas) but have not yet selected a thesis topic.

 - Do I need to be a United States citizen?

-- Yes, for this scholarship, being a U.S. citizen is a requirement.
+- Yes, for this fellowship, being a U.S. citizen is a requirement.